avidnomads/page/index.md

 # My portfolio

 Hi!
 My name is David Mason.
-Here are a few of the things I've worked on.
+I am a candidate in the Masters in Quantitative and Computational Finance program at Georgia Tech, with an interest in mathematics, computer science, and programming.
+Here are some of the programming projects I've worked on.

 ## Javascript/HTML/CSS